 Disabling CSS animations for consistent visual baselines

-In automated map visual regression and web mapping testing, non-deterministic rendering artifacts remain the primary driver of false-positive diffs across continuous integration pipelines.
-CSS animations, hardware-accelerated transitions, and requestAnimationFrame-driven interpolations introduce temporal variance that directly compromises pixel-perfect baseline comparisons.
-For frontend GIS developers, QA engineers, mapping platform teams, and DevOps practitioners, establishing a deterministic rendering state requires the systematic suppression of all time-dependent visual effects prior to snapshot capture.
-This guide details exact configuration parameters, framework-agnostic suppression techniques, and validation workflows engineered specifically for complex geospatial interfaces.
+CSS animations, hardware-accelerated transitions, and requestAnimationFrame-driven interpolations introduce temporal variance that directly compromises pixel-perfect baseline comparisons in CI.
+This guide provides exact configuration parameters, framework-agnostic suppression techniques, and validation workflows engineered for complex geospatial interfaces.

 The Geospatial Rendering Challenge

 Modern web mapping libraries such as MapLibre GL, Leaflet, OpenLayers, and ArcGIS API for JavaScript rely heavily on CSS transitions for pan-and-zoom easing, marker pop-in sequences, and layer opacity blending.
-While these effects improve end-user navigation, they fundamentally conflict with the requirements of Dynamic Element Masking & UI Stability in automated testing environments.
+While these effects improve navigation, they conflict with Dynamic Element Masking & UI Stability requirements in automated testing environments.
 When a visual regression engine captures a frame during an active transform, opacity, or filter transition, the resulting diff highlights motion blur, partial rasterization, or subpixel anti-aliasing shifts rather than genuine structural regressions.

 Geospatial applications compound this issue through layered rendering stacks.
 DOM-based markers, vector tiles, raster basemaps, and interactive overlays often animate asynchronously.
-A snapshot captured during a 300ms pan transition will render tile boundaries at fractional coordinates, while marker clusters may still be interpolating their scale properties.
-Without intervention, visual regression tools like Percy, Chromatic, or custom Playwright screenshot comparators will flag these transient states as layout shifts, triggering unnecessary pipeline failures and inflating triage overhead.
+A snapshot captured during a 300 ms pan transition renders tile boundaries at fractional coordinates, while marker clusters may still be interpolating their scale properties.
+Without intervention, visual regression tools flag these transient states as layout shifts, triggering unnecessary pipeline failures.

 The 0.001ms Engineering Distinction

-Eliminating temporal noise requires intercepting the browser’s rendering pipeline before the first stable frame is committed.
 The most reliable suppression strategy operates at the stylesheet cascade level, injected programmatically before test navigation.
-A global override utilizing !important declarations guarantees dominance over library defaults and inline style mutations.
-The exact parameters required for deterministic execution are:
+A global override utilizing !important declarations guarantees dominance over library defaults and inline style mutations:

 *, *::before, *::after {